 1The Best FMV Games on PC, PS4 and Xbox One

-FMV games – that’s full motion video games – have seen something of a resurgence in the last couple of years.
+FMV games – that’s full motion video games – have seen something of a resurgence in recent years

 Games that replace animated cutscenes, 3D visuals or pixelated graphics with real-life camera footage, FMV games are nothing new; they’ve been around since the 1980s in some form or another.

-With only a smattering being released throughout the 90s and 2000s, the market for FMV games is admittedly small, and only indie studios have tackled them so far.
-But over the last couple of years, there’s been a resurgence in the medium, with a number of titles finding success in a niche market – and inspiring other developers to follow suit.
+With only a smattering being released throughout the 90s and 2000s, the market for FMV games is small, and only indie studios have tackled them so far.
+But over the last couple of years, there’s been a resurgence in the medium; a number of titles have found success in a niche market, and so have inspired other developers to follow suit.

-Over the next several pages we’ll be looking at some of the most popular FMV games from the last couple of years.
-If you’re interested in the interactive movie genre of video games, I heartily encourage you to seek out each of these games, as they each have something special to offer the artform.
+Over the next several pages we’ll be looking at some of the best FMV games from the last couple of years.
+If you’re interested in the interactive movie genre of video games, I heartily encourage you to seek out each of these games; they each have something special to offer the artform, and they all come recommended by us.